farhaan-mukarram/farhaan-mukarram/README.md

 # About me 👋
 Hi there!
 I'm a junior front-end engineer.
-I am passionate about building beautiful and intuitive user interfaces, and I enjoy tackling complex problems and finding creative solutions.
+I am passionate about creating visually pleasing and functional web applications.
+I enjoy tackling complex problems and finding creative solutions.

 In addition to my front-end skills, I'm also interested in full-stack development and data science/machine learning and I often spend my spare time exploring these